 Electricity is available and generated by our diesel generator.
 The camp is further equipped with a bank of 12-volt batteries for when the generator is not running.
 Access to L9 is by charter plane from Pemba.
 You land on a grass airstrip right at camp.

 The terrain consists of Miombo forests varying to Miombo woodland, riverine, granite hills and grasslands, thereby providing ample suitable habitat for the multiple species naturally indigenous to the reserve.

-The shores of the lake stretch an amazing 600km and is home to more than 1 000 species of fish.
-Set off on your African adventure it is the perfect off the beaten track destination.
-Take your time to discover this untouched natural region where only nature, the pristine shoreline and huge skies fill your vision.
-With unique views of the mountains surrounding the Great Rift Valley, this is a special conservation area is one of the largest and bio-diverse freshwater lakes and surrounds in the world.
+The shores of the lake in front of the camp stretches an incredible 600km and are home to more than 1 000 species of fish.
+Take your time to discover this untouched natural region where only nature, the pristine shoreline and vast skies fill your vision.
+With unique views of the mountains surrounding the Great Rift Valley, this unique conservation area is one of the largest and most bio-diverse freshwater lakes in the world.

 The Manda Wilderness region lies in the remote Lago District of Niassa Province, northern Mozambique.
 It was here that The Manda Wilderness Community Trust was founded in the wake of a brutal civil war.
 The Project combines responsible tourism, grassroots practical help for isolated agrarian villages and the last chance to protect a pristine corner of real Africa.
 It aims to support conservation, community development and to lead conservation in one of Africa’s last true wildernesses, giving hope for their tomorrow.